tflearn/tflearn/docs/templates/getting_started.md

 ### Weights persistence

-To save or restore a model, you can simply invoke 'save' or 'load' method of `DNN` class.
+To save or restore a model, simply invoke 'save' or 'load' method of `DNN` model class.

 ```python
 # Save a model